tervahagn/SL-DC-garlic-hub/README.md

 Garlic-Hub is a robust Digital Signage Management Platform designed to handle the core tasks of a CMS and extend into advanced device management.
 From single-screen setups to distributed signage networks, Garlic-Hub offers centralized control and flexibility for various signage environments.

 > **Note**: Garlic-Hub is currently in pre-release development.Core functionalities are still under construction, with some modules incomplete or in early testing stages.
-This version is not yet recommended for production use.
+This version is not recommended for production use.
 Feedback and contributions are appreciated as we refine the platform for stability and a full-featured release.

 ## Installation

 ### Prerequisites
 Ensure your environment meets the following requirements:
-- **PHP** 8.1 or higher
+- **PHP** 8.2 or higher
 - **Composer** for dependency management
 - **Web Server**: Apache, Nginx, or other PHP-compatible server
 - **Database**: MariaDB or SQLite for smaller deployments (compatible with other SQL databases)
+- **Docker** (optional) for local development with ddev

 ### Step-by-Step Guide

 1. **Clone the Repository**